pipalacademy/pipal.in/templates/_courses/python-foundation-course.md

      Introduction to automated testing using unittest and py.test modules.

+duration: 3 to 4 days
+participants: 12 or less

 format: |
   The suggested duration of the course is 3 days.
 The duration can be extended to 4 days to cover some additional topics, if required.